cyberjunky/home-assistant-ttn_gateway/README.md

 If you have [one of these](https://www.thethingsnetwork.org/docs/gateways/gateway/) (from [kickstarter](https://www.kickstarter.com/projects/419277966/the-things-network) ) you can use this component to monitor all statistics from it.

+NOTE: I got the original code from a GitHub Gists, but cannot find the source any more to refer too.
+If you happen to find it please tell me.

 ### Installation

 - Copy directory `custom-components/ttn_gateway` to your `<config dir>/custom-components` directory.